 One of the most popular (and worthwhile) things to do in Kotor is to cruise the incredibly picturesque Bay of Kotor on a motorboat.

-Options abound, but this highly rated choice includes a visit to Our Lady on the Rocks in Perast and swimming in the magnificent Blue Cave.
-If you’ve got kids, they’ll have fun on this half-submarine Kotor Bay cruise like ours did, but heads up that you won’t see many fish through the windows below.
+If you’ve got kids, they’ll have fun on this half-submarine Kotor Bay cruise like ours did, but heads up that we didn’t see any fish through the glass bottom.
+It was too foggy.

 For a more environmentally friendly way to explore the Bay of Kotor try paddling around in a kayak or riding a SUP (stand-up paddle board).

 For stand-up paddle boarding, here is a recommended 2.5-hour tour.

 While looking down at the Bay of Kotor from Kotor Fortress is a remarkable experience, looking up at the mountain walls at night when they are lit up is also very special.
 The lights come on around dusk and make the wall more visible that it is in the daytime, when it is camouflaged.

 The best spot to view the lit up city walls is from the waterfront area outside of Gurdic Bastion (South Gate).
 Just exit the gate and cross the road to the parking lot on the other side.
 If you follow the parking lot to the end, you’ll reach popular, upscale Restaurant Galion, whose patio has the best night view in town.

 Kotor is also a convenient base for doing day trips to surrounding areas.
 Here are some of the best day trips from Kotor.

 Perast is an extremely pretty village on the bay of Kotor that is second only to Kotor in popularity.
 It’s only 20 minutes away by bus, so it can easily be done as a half-day trip from Kotor.
 You can read my guide to Perast here.